-In this condition, there is the loss of contact with reality.
+In this condition, there is a loss of contact with reality.
 Researchers say that a sleepless night hampers the filtering function of the brain.
 The unselected flood of information without the proper functioning of the filtering system causes chaos in mind.

 If you are not going to get proper sleep, then the results would be scary.
 There is a link between sleep loss and cell damage.
-A new study found that sleep loss causes damage to cells, especially in the liver, lung and small intestine.
+A new study found that sleep loss causes damage to cells, especially in the liver, lungs,s and small intestine.

-But there is good news, proper recovery sleep can heal this damage without any medication.
+But there is good news.
+Proper recovery sleep can heal this damage without any medication.
 So if a good night’s sleep filled the last place in your agenda, shift it to the first position, and give rest its due right.

 A hot from the oven research study says that sleep deprivation can hinder your decision-making ability.
-Researchers showed the participants that unknown to them were preassigned to have either a ‘go’ or ‘no go’ value.
+Researchers showed the participants unknown to them were preassigned to have either a ‘go’ or ‘no go’ value.

 Every time the participants responded correctly, they were given a fictitious monetary reward.
 The group that had a good night’s sleep and those who were rest deprived performed well.

-Even after being shown 40 numbers with reversed contingencies the sleep-deprived participants had zero success.
-Their sleep nourished counterparts performed well.
+Even after being shown 40 numbers with reversed contingencies, the sleep-deprived participants had zero success.
+Their sleep-nourished counterparts performed well.
 Scientists warn us that sleep loss could affect our decision-making ability.

 Poor sleeping habits can lead to overweight and obesity.
 Research says that sleep deprivation can activate a specific brain region that contributes to a person’s appetite.